Iportill2/Libft/README_EN.md

    ```

 The test output will be displayed in the terminal, and file descriptor functions will write their output to `test_output.txt`.

+### Common Issues

+If you get errors like "undefined reference to `ft_isalpha'", it means you're not linking correctly with the library.
+Make sure to:

+1. Compile the library first with `make`
+2. Include the `-L. -lft` parameters in your compilation command
+3. If you still have issues, verify that `libft.a` exists in your directory

 ## Memory Testing with Valgrind